 There are fifteen (15) residence halls on the New Paltz campus.
 This allows students to choose from a variety of coed living options including contract study, corridor and/or suite style, as well as a 10-month housing option.
-The halls are divided into three complexes.
+The halls are divided into three complexes:

 Parker Complex is composed of the traditional corridor style hallways with a single sex bathroom shared by all residents of the floor or house.
 Rooms are adjacent to each other with an entrance/exit into a common hallway.

-The Hasbrouck Complex is made up of suites, each having 2-4 double student rooms, a common bath, and a small lounge area.
-Students living in suite styles halls are responsible for cleaning their own bathroom and common living area space.
+Hasbrouck Complex is made up of suites, each having 2-4 double student rooms, a common bath, and a small lounge area.
+Students living in suite style halls are responsible for cleaning their own bathroom and common living area space.
 Custodial staff performs scheduled cleanings of suite bathrooms on a monthly basis.
-Suite and Corridor style double room rent is the same (except for Lenape Hall).

 The South Complex is composed of three buildings.
-Esopus and Ridgeview are corridor style buildings with a single sex bathroom shared by 2-4 rooms of residents.
+Esopus is corridor style building with a single sex public bathroom shared by four - five rooms of residents.
 Lenape is a designed triple hall with two types of rooms; some have a suite area and some do not.

+Ridgeview Hall rooms are corridor style rooms.
+Each hallway/house contains 8 - 9 lockable, single user public bathrooms, each of which are shared by two or three bedrooms.

 All buildings offer a number of student oriented facilities and services including a laundry room, computer lounge, a main lounge for hall government meetings and activities, and a study lounge.
 Additionally, the halls also have at least one television lounge, a kitchen area, and a microwave oven maintained and provided by hall government, for use by all residents of the building.
 All residents' rooms have a working cable, data, and telephone receptacle.
+All of the residence halls, whether corridor style or suite style, are uniform in their room rent pricing.